Leave this site

 ‘The prevention, investigation, detection or prosecution of criminal offences or the execution of criminal penalties, including the safeguarding against and the prevention of threats to public security’.

-Personal Information: Application of MoPI Guidance to achieve legal compliance with Data Protection Law and regulations will ensure that personal data on individuals is retained not longer than that which is necessary for policing purposes, and members of the public can be confident that their data is being retained appropriately and securely.
+Personal Information: Application of Information Management Guidance to achieve legal compliance with Data Protection Law and Regulations will ensure that Personal Data is retained for no longer than that which is necessary for policing purposes, and members of the public can be confident that their data is being retained appropriately and securely.

-Corporate Records: Corporate/organisational records will be retained in line with the NPCC National Guidance on the Minimum Standards for the Retention and Disposal of Police Records.
+Corporate Records: Corporate and Organisational Records will be retained in line with the NPCC National Guidance on the Minimum Standards for the Retention and Disposal of Police Records.

 This policy will also ensure consistency across systems in respect of the retention and management of such records.
-Such processes will apply to all existing electronic systems including command and control, case management & intelligence, as well as records retained within internal communication systems including those within Microsoft Office 365.
+Such processes will apply to all existing electronic systems including Command and Control, Case Management and Intelligence, as well as records retained within internal communication systems including those within Microsoft Office 365.

-Each operational/business area will have in place clearly worded and effectively disseminated procedures, rules and conventions relating to each police system/process in that area.
-These procedures will take into account the legislative and regulatory environments in which the operational/business area works and include controls to ensure each record is created using the appropriate templates, forms or database.
+Each Operational and Business area will have in place clearly worded and effectively disseminated procedures, rules and conventions, relating to each police system and process in that area.
+These procedures will consider the Legislative and Regulatory Environments in which the Operational or Business area operates and include controls to ensure each record is created using the appropriate templates, forms or database.

-Where guidance allows for automated processes to delete data following the expiry of ‘clear periods’ of time, it is acknowledged that such automation creates some risk of deletion of data which may later have been of value within Policing.
-Such automated processes will only be applied to information or subjects which are graded lower than Group 2 under MoPI guidance, which relates to matters NOT perceived as presenting significant risk of harm to communities.
+Where guidance allows for Automated Processes to Delete Data following the expiry of ‘Clear Periods’ of time, it is acknowledged that such automation creates some risk of Deletion of Data which may later have been of value within Policing.
+Such automated processes will only be applied to information or subjects which are Graded lower than Group 2 under Management of Police Information, (MOPI), Guidance, which relates to matters NOT perceived as presenting significant risk of harm to communities.

 Other Relevant Guidance: